A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory

 In fact, several scalar-tensor theories reduce to BD on large (cosmological) scales, where gradients of the scalar field are suppressed \citep{avilezCosmologicalConstraintsBransDicke2014,joudakiTestingGravityCosmic2022}.
 This makes BD interesting not only on its own, but also as the large-scale limit of more general theories, so constraints on it have wider implications.
 Such theories typically feature screening mechanisms that hide the scalar field in dense small-scale regions, letting GR take over there.
-In other words, the true theory of gravity could be like BD on the largest scales, like GR on the smallest scales, and transition between them over intermediate scales.
+In other words, the true theory of gravity could be similar to BD on the largest scales, similar to GR on the smallest scales, and transition between them over intermediate scales.
 The very tight small-scale (astrophysical) constraints could therefore be irrelevant from a cosmological perspective.

-In this work, we aim to develop a tool for predicting the non-linear $\BD$-$\LCDM$ matter power spectrum $P_\BD(k \lesssim 5\,h/\mathrm{Mpc},\, z \lesssim 3 \,|\, \params)$ across parameter space $\params$ to around $1\%$ precision, for use in constraining the theory with upcoming stage-IV large-scale structure survey data.
-There are several possible approaches to this, all of which rely on $N$-body simulations to account for the non-linear evolution.
-For example: \begin{itemize} \item \textbf{Halo modeling tools} like \hmcode{} \citep{mead_accurate_2015,mead_hmcode-2020:_2021} and \halofit{} \citep{smith_stable_2003,takahashi_revising_2012} rely on dark matter's clustering in halos to effectively reverse-engineer the non-linear matter distribution from halo statistics, and can be integrated directly with linear Einstein-Boltzmann solvers.
-The \hmcode{} framework have been extended to take into account a wide range of dark energy and modified gravity models, massive neutrinos and baryonic physics \citep{mead_accurate_2016}.
-Another related method is the halo model reaction approach of \cite{Cataneo_2019} which combines both the halo model and perturbation theory to model corrections coming from non-standard physics.
+In this work, we aim to develop a tool for predicting the nonlinear BD-$\LCDM$ matter power spectrum $P_\BD(k \lesssim 5\,h/\mathrm{Mpc},\, z \lesssim 3 \,|\, \params)$ across parameter space $\params$ to around $1\%$ precision, for use in constraining the theory with upcoming stage-IV large-scale structure survey data.
+There are several possible approaches to this, all of which rely on $N$-body simulations to account for the nonlinear evolution.

+\textbf{Halo modeling tools} like \hmcode{} \citep{mead_accurate_2015,mead_hmcode-2020:_2021} and \halofit{} \citep{smith_stable_2003,takahashi_revising_2012} rely on dark matter's clustering in halos to effectively reverse-engineer the nonlinear matter distribution from halo statistics.
+They can be integrated directly with linear Einstein-Boltzmann solvers.
+The \hmcode{} framework has been extended to account for a wide range of dark energy and MG models, massive neutrinos and baryonic physics \citep{mead_accurate_2016}.
+Another related method is the halo model reaction approach of \cite{Cataneo_2019}, which combines the halo model and perturbation theory to model corrections coming from nonstandard physics.
 This is implemented in the publicly available \textsc{ReACT} code \citep{2020MNRAS.498.4650B,Giblin_2019}.
 The halo modeling approach was taken in \cite{joudakiTestingGravityCosmic2022}, who used $N$-body simulations to create a fitting formula in \hmcode{} to predict the nonlinear BD-$\LCDM$ power spectrum.
 As far as we know, this is the only nonlinear prediction for BD so far.